NFTGo/GoTrading/README.md

 import { init } from '@nftgo/gotrading';
 import Web3 from 'web3';

-// Create a new Web3 Provider to interact with the Ethereum network.
-// For client-side applications, use the Ethereum provider provided by the user's browser. const provider = window.ethereum;

 // Configure the necessary parameters for the Trade Aggregator API client. const configs = {
   apiKey: 'YOUR-API-KEY', // Replace with your own API Key.
-  web3Provider: provider, // Replace with your provider.
 };

 // Create a Trade Aggregator client instance and return the utility and aggregator objects of the Trade Aggregator API.